-One new use for CBD skin cream is to use it topically to alleviate muscle aches and joint pain which can come with working out.
 Because CBD has been shown to have a positive effect on inflammation, it is thought that a CBD-infused skin cream or salve may be an effective pain reliever for sore muscles.
-Although the research is very new and not definitive in this area, there does not seem to be any danger in trying CBD cream for this use.
+Although the research is very new and not definitive, there doesn’t seem to be any danger in trying CBD cream for this use.

 One way you can see if CBD cream works for you is by making a CBD skin cream at home.
 Keep in mind that you should only make CBD oil or skin cream at home if recreational or medical marijuana is legal in your state.
-You may also need a permit.
-You can check what the laws are in your state on the website NORML before you get started.
-This recipe will not require you to use a marijuana plant, but instead uses CBD oil that can either be made or purchased.
+This recipe will not require you to use a marijuana plant, but CBD oil instead.

-The advantage of making this cream at home is that it will not have a lot of the additional chemicals and additives that a commercially produced skin cream has.
-Commercially produced CBD skin creams can also have a hefty price tag of $50 to $80 for just a couple of ounces.
+The advantage of making this cream at home is that it will not have additional chemicals and additives that a commercially produced skin cream has.
+Commercially produced CBD skin creams can also have a hefty price tag.
 When you make it yourself, you have control over what ingredients go into it, and how much you’re willing to spend.

 This simple CBD skin cream or salve only requires three ingredients:

-You will need to use a double boiler, or if you don’t have one, find a small pot or small glass cooking dish that will fit inside another pan.
+You will need to use a double boiler.
+If you don’t have one, find a small pot or small glass cooking dish that will fit inside another pan.

 Put water in the outside pan, and put the CBD oil in the smaller container.
 Bring the water to a simmer, so that the oil heats gently in the smaller pan.
 Add the beeswax to the oil and stir gently until the beeswax is melted.
 Do not heat the mixture to quickly or it can scorch.

-When the wax has melted completely, add the shea butter and stir until it has all dissolved.
-At this point, you can add a few drops of an essential oil.
-You can choose an oil for a scent that you like, or choose an oil that also has anti-inflammatory or pain relieving properties to give your CBD skin cream an extra boost.
+When the wax has melted completely, add the shea butter and stir until it has dissolved.
+At this point, you can add a few drops of essential oil.
+You can choose oil for a scent that you like, or choose an oil that also has anti-inflammatory or pain relieving properties to give the cream an extra boost.
 Sweet marjoram, peppermint, eucalyptus, chamomile, or lavender essential oils all have anti-inflammatory and pain relieving properties, and they will make your CBD skin cream smell good too!

 While the mixture is still hot and in liquid form, pour it into containers for storage.
 A very small (4 ounce) canning or jelly jar is a good choice as it will resist the heat and have a tight-fitting lid.
 You should store the finished skin cream in a cool dry place.
 Do not store it in the refrigerator as it will become very hard and difficult to use.